Error "412 Precondition Failed" (mod_security2)

 The XML-RPC protocol is used by some WordPress modules to communicate with external resources, most notably - the Jetpack plugin and the official WordPress mobile apps.
+All Jetpack IP addresses are whitelisted on our servers, so you do not need to disable mod_security2 to use the Jetpack plugin.
 To read more on how to allow access to this file through the WordPress section of the Control Panel, please check our Enabling access to XML-RPC article.

 Disabling a specific rule

 By default, a number of abusive bots are blocked from visiting customer sites, with specific mod_security2 rules.
 These are the currently blocked bots, as well as their mod_security2 IDs:

 If you need to allow any of the above bots to access your site, you can disable the specific mod_security2 rule with an .htaccess file in the main folder of your website.
 Just use the SecRuleRemoveById directive as in the example above, and replace the ID with the ID of the specific rule.